ACT (test): Math

 The second section is a 60-minute, 60-question math test with the usual distribution of questions being approximately 14 covering pre-algebra, 10 elementary algebra, 9 intermediate algebra, 14 plane geometry, 9 coordinate geometry, and 4 elementary trigonometry questions.
 However, the distribution of question topics varies from test to test.
-The difficulty of questions usually increases as you get to higher question numbers.
+The difficulty of questions usually increases as a test taker moves on to higher question numbers.
 Calculators are permitted in this section only.
-The calculator requirements are stricter than the SAT's in that computer algebra systems (such as the TI-89) are not allowed; however, the ACT permits calculators with paper tapes, that make noise (but must be disabled), or that have power cords with certain "modifications" (i.e., disabling the mentioned features), which the SAT does not allow.
+Similarly to the SAT, computer algebra systems (such as the TI-89) are not allowed; however, the ACT permits calculators with paper tapes, that make noise (but must be disabled), or that have power cords with certain "modifications" (i.e., disabling the mentioned features), which the SAT does not allow.
 Standard graphing calculators, such as the TI-83 and TI-84, are allowed.
 Within the TI-Nspire family, the standard and CX versions are allowed while the CX CAS is not.
-This is the only section that has five answer choices per question instead of four.
+As of April 2025 for online tests, and September 2025 for paper-and-pencil tests, each math question has four answer choices instead of five.

 Reading

 The reading section is a 35-minute, 40-question test that consists of four sections, three of which contain one long prose passage and one which contains two shorter prose passages.
 The passages are representative of the levels and kinds of text commonly encountered in first-year college curriculum.
 This reading test assesses skills in three general categories: key ideas and details, craft and structure, and integration of knowledge and ideas.
 Test questions will usually ask students to derive meaning from texts referring to what is explicitly stated or by reasoning to determine implicit meanings.
-Specifically, questions will ask you to use referring and reasoning skills to determine main ideas; locate and interpret significant details; understand sequences of events; make comparisons; comprehend cause-effect relationships; determine the meaning of context-dependent words, phrases, and statements; draw generalizations; and analyze the author's or narrator's voice and method.
+Specifically, questions will ask students to use referring and reasoning skills to determine main ideas; locate and interpret significant details; understand sequences of events; make comparisons; comprehend cause-effect relationships; determine the meaning of context-dependent words, phrases, and statements; draw generalizations; and analyze the author's or narrator's voice and method.

 Science

-The science test is a 35-minute, 40-question test.
+The optional science section is a 35-minute, 40-question test.
 There are seven passages each followed by five to seven questions.
 The passages have three different formats: Data Representation, Research Summary, and Conflicting Viewpoints.
 While the format used to be very predictable (i.e. there were always three Data Representation passages with 5 questions following each, 3 Research Summary passages with six questions each, and one Conflicting Viewpoints passage with 7 questions), when the number of passages was reduced from 7 to 6, more variability in the number of each passage type started to appear.
 But so far, there is still always only one Conflicting Viewpoints passage.
 These changes are very recent, and the only reference to them so far is in the recently released practice test on the ACT website.

+The science section was mandatory until 2024, when it was made optional with the goal of giving students additional flexibility when taking the ACT exam.